curl/everything-curl/http-redirects.md

 visiting web sites.

-Javascript also provides means for it to instruct the browser to move on to another site - a redirect, if you will.
+Javascript also provides means for it to instruct the browser to move on to another site—a redirect, if you will.